IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 The Mobile Notification Recipient receives the notification about an event, when the subscription filters specified for this Document Mobile Notification Recipient are satisfied.

 FHIR Capability Statement for [recipient](CapabilityStatement-IHE.ToDo.server.html)

-#### 1.XX.1.1.5 Mobile Subscription Consumer

-<a name="consumer"> </a>

-The Mobile Subscription Consumer sends a Mobile Subscription Search transaction to the Mobile Notification Broker for existing subscription research.

-FHIR Capability Statement for [consumer](CapabilityStatement-IHE.ToDo.server.html)

 ### 1.XX.1.2 Transaction Descriptions